dog scratching an itch

 No signs of fleas?

 That’s great, but it’s important to remember that fleas can be difficult to spot and some stages of the flea life cycle are even harder to see – such as flea eggs and larvae.
-So not noticing them isn’t a sure sign our pets are actually flea-free.
-That’s why regular flea treatment is important – it’s always easier to stop a problem arising than to solve it.
-And regular treatment will also save our pets from the itching, scratching and skin problems that flea infestations can cause.
+So not noticing them isn’t a sure sign your dog is actually flea-free.

-So now we know how to spot the common signs of fleas – a technique that comes in handy for all pet parents.
+So now we know how to spot the common signs of fleas – a technique that comes in handy for all dog parents.
 Seeing fleas can be a bit daunting, but by taking the right steps, you’ll be well on your way to solving the issue.
-Which is good news for pets, and bad news for fleas.
+Which is good news for dogs and bad news for fleas.

 Get answers from the experts